Willy Adames Preview, Player Props: Brewers vs. Twins

-Willy Adames -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Milwaukee Brewers against the Minnesota Twins, with Bailey Ober on the hill, on August 22 at 8:10 PM ET.
+Willy Adames and his .381 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Milwaukee Brewers versus the Minnesota Twins and Kenta Maeda on August 23 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Rangers.
+In his previous game, he notched a home run while going 1-for-4 against the Twins.

 Willy Adames Game Info & Props vs. the Twins